 - For Green sea turtles from July to October

 Best accommodations for observing turtles in Costa Rica

 Pick your stay on one of the following hotels that are located close to the beaches where turtles hatch:

-- Hotel Boutique Lagarta Lodge for Ostional Wildlife Refuge, Nicoya Peninsula
+- Hotel Boutique Lagarta Lodge Costa Rica for Ostional Wildlife Refuge, Nicoya Peninsula

-- Hotel Rip Jack Inn for Las Baulas National Marine Park
+- Hotel Rip Jack Inn Costa Rica for Las Baulas National Marine Park

-- Iguana Lodge Beach Resort and Spa for Osa Peninsula
+- Iguana Lodge Beach Resort And Spa Costa Rica for Osa Peninsula

 Costa Rica is one of the best places in the world for turtles nesting and hatching and you should consider yourself lucky if you will be witness to an arribada show during Costa Rica turtle season.